 Once complete, the report will be saved to the CRM.
-If this The Helpdesk will then send a pdf of the report to the farmer and adviser simultaneously.
+Ricardo will send a pdf of the final report to the farmer and adviser simultaneously.
 The farmers will also be issued a 'Feedback and Declaration Form' and the adviser a claim form.
 The CRM will be used to track the time to conduct the 'light-touch' review and to ensure the time to review reports is kept to a minimum.